Context Engineering Tools - Connect Your Knowledge to | Context Link

 What are context engineering tools?

 Context engineering tools help you give AI the right information at the right time.
 Rather than pasting docs into prompts or hoping a model remembers your business, you connect your knowledge sources once and the tool retrieves relevant snippets on demand.
 Context Link is one such tool, built for small teams that want the benefits of a RAG pipeline without building one.
-Lenses sit on top, turning that retrieval into a virtual version of the business with recurring AI deep research.
+Memories add a write path too: AI can save canonical knowledge back, and every connected tool reads the latest version.

 How is this different from building my own RAG stack with Pinecone or Weaviate?